crazyguitar/aws-efa-examples/README.md

 The [dmabuf](src/dmabuf) demonstrates a WRITE implementation using `fi_writemsg`.
 From the following figure, we can observe that node 1 can WRITE multiple times to node 2 but node 2 won't receive any notification from CQ until node 1 performs a write with `imm_data`.
-In this case, node 2 will receive `FI_REMOTE_WRITE` event from CQ to know that the write has completed.
+In this case, node 2 waits for the CQ to return `FI_REMOTE_WRITE` event to know that the write has completed.
 Unlike the common message passing model, WRITE operation acts more like producer and consumer architecture which acts like shared memory put/get operations.
 You can refer [OpenSHMEM](https://docs.open-mpi.org/en/main/man-openshmem/man3/OpenSHMEM.3.html) or [NVSHMEM](https://docs.nvidia.com/nvshmem/api/index.html) to learn how these